Sponsor Toolkit World Maker Faire New York 2017

 - If you are working with an outside contractor for the booth set-up, please make sure they are in accordance with the regulations in this Toolkit and are in communication with the Maker Faire team prior to the event.

-Size & Height Restrictions
+Size and Height

 - All booth elements, including signage, may not exceed 8 feet in height unless approved in advance.
 (You may be asked to take down any signage exceeding the limit if not previously approved.)